davidlares/custom-netcat/README.md

-# Custom Netcat
+## Custom Netcat

 This script is an attempt to mimic Netcat.
-It's an abstraction of the must-used functionalities of the tool but in a limited way.
-The foundational component in the script is the use of sockets for the client-server interaction and how to receive and send commands and responses respectively.
+It's an abstraction of the most-used functionalities of the tool, but in a limited way.
+The foundational component in the script is the use of sockets for the client-server interaction, and how to receive and send commands and responses, respectively.

 Netcat is an arbitrary tool for performing pen-testing activities and way more.
-Sockets, in general, present a completely different approach for software, many of them can be used in the security industry as well.
+Sockets, in general, present a completely different approach for software; many of them can be used in the security industry as well.

 ## The client

-The client is conformed by an Ipv4 TCP socket module, which evaluates host and port values from the input args.
-So, we if have any data, it sends it, and an infinite while loop will receive and send the interaction until the connection is alive
+The client is composed of an IPv4 TCP socket module, which evaluates host and port values from the input args.
+So, if we have any data, we send it, and an infinite while loop will receive and send the interaction until the connection is alive

 ## The server

-The server does a little bit more, it checks and connects to a socket instance and it blocks the execution for incoming connections.
+The server does a little bit more; it checks and connects to a socket instance, and it blocks the execution for incoming connections.
 When a connection is established, a new execution thread is created for that connection.

 In both scenarios, the data collection is handled by limited socket buffers with encoded/decoded mechanisms